jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 ///////////////////////////////////////////////////////////////////////////////////

-// Take an array of elements and make a row of ui from them function makeUiRow(elements)
+// Helper function - Take an array of elements and make a row of ui from them function makeUiRow(elements)
 {
 	// Setup the table for the row